Mertkiymazaslan/Client-Server-Communication-with-IPC-in-C/README.md

 -Run the server first. ( ./server )
 -Then, create a number of clients by running "client.c".
--When creating a client, you must give it a unique id as a argv parameter. ( example: ./client jack ) Rest is easy to understand if you follow the commands I printed on the screen.
+-When creating a client, you must give it a unique id as a argv parameter. ( example: ./client jack ) -Please read the message right after sending it.
+Do not send more than one message to the same client without reading first.
+Rest is easy to understand if you follow the commands I printed on the screen.